kailash-manasarovar/statement/docs/timeline/2024/may.md

 ### John Michael (JT)

-- When we get back from Bali, a few days later there is a chat on Slack about John Michael.
+- When we get back from Bali, a few days later there is a chat on Slack about John Michael, the IT professional in the next hotel room to me.
 - Someone has nominated him for being the best tech employee ever and especially in Bali for some reason.
 - I agree on Slack.
 John Michael is indeed a lovely man.
 - Are they all laughing at me triumphantly when I say so?